 At the heart of restorative justice is acknowledging the importance of assisting victims (and others) to try and move forward in the aftermath of a crime.
 However, it can sometimes be difficult to know where to start.
 For this reason, Surrey’s Police and Crime Commissioner has set up a Restorative Justice Hub.
 The hub provides victims with a point of contact to access support and information.

 In suitable cases, and where people want to proceed with a restorative process, the hub can make sure that cases are allocated to professionally trained Restorative Justice Facilitators.

-The hub operates as a partnership between all the key criminal justice agencies including Surrey Police, victim support services, the National Probation Service, prisons and courts.
+The hub supports all the key criminal justice agencies including Surrey Police, victim support services, the National Probation Service and prisons.